How to grow bigger strawberries – 5 important elements to get right for large and juicy fruits

 Strawberry plants have a period of high productivity.
 This tends to be for three or four years and the fruiting drops after this - for this reason many growers replace their plants every three years.
 Katie Brines recommends: ‘It's beneficial to rejuvenate your patch by replacing old plants with new runners to maintain vigor and fruit size.’

 To keep your vegetable garden full of vigorous strawberry plants that produce large yields of big fruits, renovating the strawberry bed regularly is important.
-You can take plant cuttings and grow new strawberries from runners, or grow strawberry plants from seed.
+You can either lift and divide strawberries, take plant cuttings and grow new plants from runners, or try growing from seed.

 Having a mix of plants of different ages means you can keep the bed productive year after year to supply you with a great crop of large strawberries.